myarotskaya/architecture-center/docs/data/scenarios/interactive-data-exploration.md

 ### Batch processing

 - **R Server** or **Spark**.
-Most data scientists use programming languages with strong support for mathematical and statistical packages, such as R or Python to work with data.
-When working with large volumes of data, you can reduce latency by using platforms that enable these languages to use distributed processing techniques.
+Most data scientists use programming languages with strong support for mathematical and statistical packages, such as R or Python.
+When working with large volumes of data, you can reduce latency by using platforms that enable these languages to use distributed processing.
 R Server can be used on its own or in conjunction with Spark to scale out R processing functions, and Spark natively supports Python for similar scale-out capabilities in that language.
 - **Hive**.
 Hive is a good choice for transforming data using SQL-like semantics.
 Users can create and load tables using HiveQL statements, which are semantically similar to SQL.

 For more information, see [Batch processing](../technology-choices/batch-processing.md).